 Nominations and Elections

-This year ACHNE Members will be voting for Vice President, Secretary, Membership Chair/Member-at-Large, Midwest Region Member-at-Large*, Northern Region Member-at-Large*, and two candidates for the Nominating Committee.
+In 2025 - ACHNE Members will vote for Vice President, Secretary, Membership Chair/Member-at-Large*, Midwest Region Member-at-Large*, Northern Member-at-Large*, Student Member-at-Large, and three candidates for the Nominating Committee.

 Vice President